mancusolab/sushie/docs/manual.rst

      - The number of fold cross validation.
 It has to be a positive integer number.
 Larger number may cause longer running time.
    * - ``--seed``
      - Integer
-     - 1234
+     - 12345
      - ``--seed 4321``
-     - The seed to randomly cut data sets in cross validation.
+     - The seed for randomization.
+It can be used to cut data sets in cross validation.
+It can also be used to randomly select SNPs in the credible sets to calculate the purity.
+Default is 12345.
 It has to be positive integer number.
+   * - ``--max_select``
+     - Integer
+     - 500
+     - ``--max_select 100``
+     - The maximum selected number of SNPs to calculate the purity.
+Default is 500.
+It has to be positive integer number.
+A larger number can unnecessarily spend much memory.
    * - ``--alphas``
      - Boolean
      - False